obytes/react-native-template-obytes/EAS.md

 To be able to trigger the eas-build github action you will have to add the `EXPO_TOKEN` secret to the repo settings.
 This secret is a required access token for your Expo account. https://expo.dev/settings/access-tokens

+You will also have to upload your envfiles to EAS secrets:

+`eas secret:create --scope project --name ENVIRONMENT_FILE_PRODUCTION --value .env.production --type file` `eas secret:create --scope project --name ENVIRONMENT_FILE_STAGING --value .env.staging --type file`

+Each one per environment you'll want to build, it's on [env.js](env.js) that the process looks for the right envfile depending on where the build is being run and the chosen environment.

 ### Submit to Google Play Store

 The first submission of the app needs to be performed manually.
 Learn more: https://expo.fyi/first-android-submission.
 Only after having a valid version submitted you can submit automatically using EAS.